JaswanthRemiel/gitsush/README.md

-# GitSush - The Sushi Chef for Your Git Repos 🍣
+# GitSush - The Sushi Chef for Your Git Repos.

 Tired of typing `git add`, `git commit`, `git push` like a peasant?
-Let `gshh` handle your Git workflow like a sushi chef level fast, precise, and deliciously efficient!
+Let `gshh` handle your Git workflow like a sushi chef fast, precise, and deliciously efficient!

 ## Installation
 Get your Git sushi roll ready with: